 Today is Paul’s birthday and I am a mess.
-No matter how many steps I take forward, there are some moments in time that send me sliding back to the raw grief I felt in those early weeks and months.
+No matter how many steps I take forward, some moments in time send me sliding back to the raw grief I felt in those early weeks and months.
 Birthdays and anniversaries are a couple of the major culprits.

 Tragically, however, maybe it’s because one of Paul’s dearest friends went to join him two days ago after a traffic accident.
 The news has shaken me to the core as Murray had become such a dear and treasured friend to me after Paul died.

 When I first joined the Widowhood Club, I was told it got easier as time went by; I was told I’d learn how to cope and that, eventually, I’d get the hang of it all.
 I was also told that there might be upsetting moments for the rest of my life, but that even those moments would soften.

 Well, let me just tell you that, sometimes, those upsetting moments are jagged swords cutting through my heart, making the amputation feel fresh once again.
 (And it doesn’t help with those anxiety attacks, either!)

 But it’s Thanksgiving, so I’m trying to be thankful.
 I’m trying to remember the wonderful years I had with Paul, the blessings I received from my friendship with Murray; the amazing family and friends I have around the world who are there to support me.
 I’m also trying to remember all of the positive things I have now or that are waiting for me in the future: New relationships; new adventures; new opportunities; and even new degrees!

 Murray: The world is diminished without you; I am diminished without you.
 You were a true friend when I needed one and you will always be one of my favourites. x (Note the use of semicolons in this post; those are for you.)

 Paul: Happy birthday.
 I miss you more than words can say but your presence in my heart is strong.
 I hope you and Murray enjoy your reunion.
 I luv ya, luv. x